Want to use OpenTelemetry instead? Read these docs to get started!

 Operation Names Aren’t Human Readable

-Operation names in the Lightstep UI are not clear or are very long and unhelpful.
+Operation names in Lightstep Observability are not clear or are very long and unhelpful.

 This feature requires a Satellite upgrade to the June 2020 release.